 Social and Community Service Manager

-How to get this job: You'll need at least a bachelor's degree in social work or a related field, as well as several years of relevant work experience in public service and management.
+How to get this job: You'll need at least a bachelor's degree in social work or a related field, as well as several years of relevant work experience as a social worker.

 Social Work Licensure

-If you want to become a licensed social worker, here's what that's going to take:
+If you want to become a licensed baccalaureate social worker (LBSW) or your state’s equivalent, here's what that's going to take:

 Social Work Continuing Education

 In many states, continuing education is required to renew your social work license.
 The requirements and rules are always changing, so it's important to keep your finger on the pulse wherever you live.
-The Association of Social Work Boards (ASWB) provides an exhaustive database of licensure requirements for each state.
+The ASWB provides an exhaustive database of licensure requirements for each state.

 Expert Q&A With a Real Social Worker